 - 2019 Needs Assessment: LGBTQ+ Youth Centers and Programs - YouthLink conducted a needs assessment in order to better understand the characteristics, services, and challenges of youth programs, and from that, to develop strategies for supporting them through technical assistance, training, and resources.

-Q Chat Space, a digital LGBTQ+ center for LGBTQ+ teens providing facilitated live-chat support groups.
+Q Chat Space is a digital LGBTQ+ center for LGBTQ+ teens, providing live-chat support groups.
 Q Chat Space is managed by YouthLink staff.
-The facilitators are staff at LGBTQ+ centers from across the country and it is available to all CenterLink members to promote in their region to help support youth who can’t reach them in person.
+Chats are facilitated by trained staff and/or volunteers from CenterLink member centers across the United States.
+Q Chat Space is available to all CenterLink members to promote in their region to help support youth who can’t reach them in person.

 imi is a digital, science-backed mental health tool for queer teens to learn coping skills, hear stories from real LGBTQ+ teens, and explore resources that will affirm their queer identities and boost mental health.
 CenterLink partnered with Hopelab, It Gets Better Project, and other organizational partners to develop and launch imi in June 2022.
 Get materials to share imi with your local youth HERE.